Songs of Landscape and Legend

 Performance

-Lisa Fitzgibbon & the PowerFolk Quartet will be performing the Down in the Valley song cycle at the Stroud Festival - Saturday 22nd October 2022 at the Lansdown Hall Stroud.
+Lisa Fitzgibbon & the PowerFolk Quartet will be performing the Down in the Valley song cycle Community Concerts in 2026.

 Scheduled activities include:

-A bespoke website featuring online video and audio content documenting the research and writing process of the five songs commissioned for the project.
+This bespoke website features online video and audio content documenting the research and writing, production and release process of the five songs commissioned for the project.